michael-collins/feeling-responsive/collections/_assignments/sculpting-texturing-and-rendering.md

 - template: assignment-description
   block: assignment-a-description
   title: Description
-  content: In this exercise, you will practice sculpting tools and workflows, as well
+  content: In this exercise, you will render your sculpted creature by configuring
-    as go through the process of retopology.
-You will end up with two models, a high resolution sculpt and a base mesh that will be ready for texturing.
+    Cycles render settings and using color, normal, and specular maps to increase realism.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives
   numbered-items-list:
-  - Become familiarized with 3D sculpting tools and terminology.
+  - Become familiarized rendering workflows for principled rendering
-  - Use sculpting tools and workflows to create high resolution sculpt and retopology workflows to create a base mesh.
+  - Gain understanding of the impact of normal maps, specular maps, and other settings for principled materials.
   list-item: []
 - template: assignment-supportingmaterial
   block: assignment-c-supportingmaterial